 There were procedures in place for the prevention and control of infection.
 However, there were a significant number of areas in the centre which were in need of refurbishment.
-For example, worn and chipped paint on walls and woodwork, worn and broken furniture and bathroom utilities, mould like substance on the walls and door of the laundry area in two of the houses, and stained and worn carpet in some areas.
+For example, some worn and broken furniture and bathroom utilities, stained and worn flooring in some areas and the surface of kitchen presses and work tops in a number of kitchens was worn.
 This meant that these areas could be difficult to clean from an infection control perspective.
-In addition, there was limited areas for storage in the staff office in a number of the houses with boxes and other items stored on the floor which meant that these areas could be difficult to clean.
-A COVID-19 contingency plan had been put in place which was in line with the national guidance.
+It was noted that each of the houses and apartments had recently been repainted throughout.
+A COVID-19 contingency plan was in place which was in line with the national guidance.
 A cleaning schedule was in place which was overseen by the person in charge and team leaders.
-Colour coded cleaning equipment was in place.
+There was colour coded cleaning equipment available and new secure areas for the storage of cleaning equipment had recently been put in place.
 Sufficient facilities for hand hygiene were observed and hand hygiene posters were on display.
 There were adequate arrangements in place for the disposal of waste.
 Specific training in relation to COVID-19, proper use of personal protective equipment and effective hand hygiene had been provided for staff.
-Staff and resident temperature checks were being taken at regular intervals.
 Disposable surgical face masks were being used by staff whilst in close contact with residents in the centre, in line with national guidance.